nanoash7/SkiGenius/examples/README.md

-# This file contains instructions on how to use this application
+# Instructions on how to use this application

+### Application Demo
+To view a brief demonstration of the application, view the SkiGeniusDemo.mp4 file located in this folder

 ### Create and Activate a virtual environment using pip:
 Windows Instructions:\